BACK TO COURSE MAIN PAGE

 Description: Learn how to immediately call up the notes to any of the twelve major chords — without having to rely on rote memory.
 This lesson applies to all twelve major seventh chords as well.

-Hi everyone!
-I received a question online today (on my YouTube channel), an excellent one, and one which is subject to debate.
+I recently received a question today (on my YouTube channel), an excellent one, the topic of which is subject to debate.
 The question is in response to one of my videos about using add9 chords on piano.
 (A link to the video is included below.)